CAUSES OF THE RENAISSANCE

 The Renaissance was an important event in European history that stretched from the 14th century to the 17th century.
 It was preceded by the Middle Ages in Europe and eventually led to the major events of the Age of Enlightenment.
 In historical terms the Renaissance is important because it led to a major shift in European thought and worldview.
 While the Renaissance is considered to have begun in the city-states of the Italian peninsula in the 14th century, the main ideas of the movement eventually spread to all of Europe by the 16th century.
 The most significant changes that emerged as a result of the Renaissance can be seen in European architecture, art, literature, mathematics, music, philosophy, politics, religion and science.
 Historians have identified several causes for the emergence of the Renaissance following the Middle Ages, such as: increased interaction between different cultures, the rediscovery of ancient Greek and Roman texts, the emergence of humanism, different artistic and technological innovations, and the impacts of conflict and death.

 The first main cause of the Renaissance was the increased interaction between different cultures and societies in the time before and during the start of the Renaissance.
 This is important because at the time Europe was in the midst of the Middle Ages.
-The Middle Ages (or Medieval Period) had several key features such as: feudalism and devout religious faith in the form of Catholicism.
+The Middle Ages (or Medieval Period) had several key features such as: feudalism and devout religious faith in the form of Christianity.
 These features (along with others) combined to form a society that was very rigid socially, religiously, and politically.
 This means that European society at the time was not necessarily open to change.
 However, the essence of the Renaissance was that Europe experienced a shift in worldview and perspective.
 This shift was caused by new ideas, views and beliefs that Europe was exposed to in the centuries before the start of the Renaissance, which began in the 14th century.
 First, vast trade networks across Europe, Asia and Africa led to increased interaction between different societies which caused not only an exchange of goods, but also an exchange of people, beliefs, ideas and values.
 The largest and most well known of these trade networks was the Silk Road.
 It is perhaps one of the earliest and largest trade networks in human history, and played a vital role to many different civilizations throughout Eurasia from approximately 120 BCE to 1450 CE.
 At its height, the Silk Road stretched from Japan and China in the east to the Mediterranean area including Italy in the west, which was a span of over 4000 miles.
 Along the way it travelled through many different regions including: India, Persia, the Middle East, Africa and Eastern Europe.
 There were many different civilizations that participated in the Silk Road over the centuries of its existence.
 Obviously, Chinese and Mongol traders played an important role in the Silk Road, as many of their goods were highly desired in faraway markets, such as Europe.
 Therefore, European traders often travelled to areas in the Middle East to secure rare and desirable products, from the far East.
 For their part, the traders of the Middle Eastern civilization were essentially the middle men who traded goods from both sides.
 While the Silk Road is generally remembered for the food and goods that were traded along the route, it is important to understand that the Silk Road also involved the exchange of ideas.
 As mentioned earlier, the Middle Eastern civilizations became major centers of learning and knowledge during this timeframe.
 For example, mathematicians from the Middle East used knowledge from eastern areas such as India to refine and improve mathematics, including methods that are still used today.
 Furthermore, religious and philosophical beliefs from the time period spread easily along the routes and had a profound impact on later events such as the Renaissance.
 For instance, after the Islamic faith originated in the Arabian Peninsula in the 7th century it quickly spread throughout the Middle East, Africa and even into parts of Europe, as traders brought their faith with them on the Silk Road.
 This influx of new ideas inspired people in Europe including artists, writers, philosophers and more.

 The second main interaction that occurred before that start of the Renaissance was the crusades.
 They were a series of religious wars carried out by Christian crusaders from Europe during the timeframe of the Middle Ages.
 Beginning in 1095 CE, the crusades saw European knights and noblemen travel to the Middle East in an attempt to capture the Holy Land away from Muslim people that had controlled the region for the previous centuries.
 In reality, there were many different crusades.
 Historians disagree on the exact number but in general, there were seven main crusades and many other smaller ones which occurred over a period of two centuries.
 The crusades were a major event in the Middle Ages and had a profound impact on the world at the time.
 For example, one of the first major impacts of the crusades was that it increased interaction between different societies and groups of people.
 For instance, the crusades caused the religions of Christianity, Judaism and Islam to clash.
 In this conflict, people of all faiths traveled vast distances to fight over the city of Jerusalem, which each faith considered important to its religious heritage.
 This clash of religious ideals caused a sharing of ideas between the different religious groups and helped the principles of each religious faith to spread into new areas.
 Arguably, the clash between these three religions and this area of the world continues still today.
 Beyond religion, the interaction between different groups of people led to a spread of scientific and philosophical knowledge.
 The existence of the Silk Road had already caused a massive spread of ideas and knowledge across Eurasia, but the crusades continued and expanded the trend.
 At the outbreak of the crusades in the 11th century, the Middle East was a major center of learning and knowledge.
 Due to its geographical location, the major Middle Eastern civilizations were at the crossroads of the Silk Road and therefore benefited greatly from having access to both European and Asian knowledge.
 As such, when European crusaders came into contact with Middle Eastern peoples they were exposed to new ideas and inventions which eventually made their way back into European society.
 For example, the Europeans learned new understandings about mathematics from Middle Eastern mathematicians who were by far the most advanced at that time.
 Also related to knowledge, the different societies involved in the crusades were exposed to each other’s culture.
 This meant that each side learned new understandings about food, cultural practices and celebrations.